How to get touch with us over the festive period

 The planning permission for the houseboat authorised the retention of 15 houseboats for holiday use but the application was for a houseboat comprised of a caravan stationed on top of a float.
 The Upper Tribunal therefore held that in granting the permission the Local Planning Authority authorised both components of the houseboat to be stationed on the land which included the caravan so that the land was a caravan site.

 The planning permission itself, however, did not make the land a protected site as it was expressed to be for holiday purposes only.
-The land was a protected site by virtue of a certificate of lawfulness granted in respect of the houseboat and the land upon which it was stationed confirming that it was lawful to be used as a sole residence.
+The land was a protected site under a certificate of lawfulness granted in respect of the houseboat and the land upon which it was stationed confirming that it was lawful to be used as a sole residence.
 Once the certificate was granted, the planning permission for the houseboat and the land upon which it was stationed was no longer expressed to be granted for holiday use only so that the definition of a protected site applied.

 As both questions were answered in the affirmative, the Upper Tribunal ruled that the houseboat owner’s agreement was protected by the Mobile Homes Act 1983.